brunoskonrad/call-of-the-netherdeep/sessions/Session 28, 3rd of January 2023 (Fear POV).md

 A **lot of lore**.
 TL;DR; do not trust [[Allegiance of Allsight]] or [[Consortium of the Vermillion Dream]].
 Keep an eye on [[Jamil Alianta]] also.

 Henry the Bag.
 They're great.
+Likes button, leather stripes and something else.
+Shiny things?